 A sense of chance encounters, with people and places, was replicated in Antarctic Animation by arranging texts on screens in different combinations.

-The animation Beware of Pedestrianswas conceived as an animated improvised dance.
-Its aim was to explore the expressive potential of human gesture through the medium of animation.
-A digital human form was made for manipulating gestures.
-Its design was adapted from a model which was developed for use in osteopathy, to observe lines of force as they move through the body (Parsons and Marcer, 2006, Illus.).
+Central to this exhibition is Beware of Pedestrians,an animated improvised dance that explores the expressive potential of human gesture.
+A digital human form was adapted from a model developed for use in osteopathy to observe lines of force as they move through the body (Parsons and Marcer, 2006, Illus.).